 Knowledge might pity win, and pity grace obtain,

-The rhyme scheme of ABAB is immediately evident, signalling to the reader that this poem is going to follow a specific pattern.
-That is proven out by the next lines that rhyme CDCDEFEFGG, the same rhyme scheme as an Elizabethan sonnet.
+The rhyme scheme of ABAB is immediately evident, signaling to the reader that this poem is going to follow a specific pattern.
+That is proven by the next lines that rhyme CDCDEFEFGG, the same rhyme scheme as an Elizabethan sonnet.
 Although not all of Sidney’s poems made use of this pattern, Sonnet 1 is a good example of his utilizing this form.
 The poem also makes use of themes that were common to the Shakespearean sonnet, love, creation, and dedication.

-Example #2 Sonnet 10: For shame deny that thou bear’st love to any by William Shakespeare
+Sonnet 10: For shame deny that thou bear’st love to any by William Shakespeare

 This sonnet is number ten of 154 sonnets that Shakespeare wrote during his lifetime.
 It belongs, as do the vast majority of the sonnets, to the Fair Youth sequence.
 This poem, and 125 others, were dedicated and directed to a young man.
 This person’s identity remains unknown to this day, although some scholars have made educated guesses.
 Whoever he was, he was young and beautiful and inspired the poet to some of his best work.
 This poem is written in the traditional form for which Shakespeare has become known and which is synonymous with his name.
 Take a look at the first two quatrains: